-Are series reaching a “natural end”… disappointing?
+Are series that reach a “natural end”… disappointing?

 You blaze through the pages, caught up in the adventure, reunited with your beloved characters, and you see them conquer those last battles to save the world (or whatever the story may be).
 You cheer, because good has triumphed over evil, and (hopefully) none of your babies died along the way.
 But… a few days after finishing… you ask yourself, “Was that the most creative possible ending?
 Or was it just a simpler choice to nicely tie up all the loose ends?”